CongLeSolutionX/ParsingJSON/README.md

 # ParsingJSON
-A Swift project on how to parsing JSON through API request and display on the list view and grid view in MVVM architectural pattern
+A Swift project demonstrates how to parsing JSON using API request and display on the list view and grid view in MVVM architectural pattern.